The 2026 Water Rate Increase Wave: What Commercial Properties Should Do Now

 Are water rates rising nationally in 2026?

 Yes.
-The 2026 market scan shows water, sewer, drought, and stormwater cost increases or proposed increases across multiple U.S. markets, including San Diego, Columbus, Denver, West Sacramento, Cerritos, Pasco, Salt Lake City, San Francisco, Elkins, and New York City.
+The 2026 market scan shows water, sewer, drought, stormwater, and meter-size cost pressure across multiple U.S. markets, including San Diego, Columbus, Denver, Aspen, Tacoma, Goodyear, Toledo, Cincinnati, West Sacramento, Cerritos, Pasco, Salt Lake City, San Francisco, Elkins, and New York City.

 What commercial properties are most exposed to water rate increases?